toddaustin07/mDNS/README.md

 In its current form, this library provides what is considered a 'one-shot query' capability.
 The library itself does not monitor the multicast continuously or maintain a cache of valid response records.
 The library's *scan* API call could be used to mimic such an application today, however a full-function mDNS querier - which would include this capability for ongoing device/service presence monitoring - is being considered as a future expansion of this project.

 The API is intended to be simple to use and not require deep understanding of the mDNS protocol.
 Much of the behind-the-scenes DNS gorp is hidden and responses are provided in collated Lua tables for ease of parsing.
-For those knowledgeable and wanting more direct control, one of the APIs provides more detailed and perscriptive way to define the desired query.
+For those knowledgeable and wanting more direct control, one of the API calls available provides a more detailed and perscriptive way to define the desired query.

 ## SmartThings Edge
 The code has now been ported to be used in a SmartThings Edge driver.
 Simply create a subdirectory in the src directory of the driver hub package called '**mDNS**' and copy the init.lua file provided from the SmartThingsEdge directory in this repository into it.
 Add a **require = 'mDNS'** statement to your Edge driver code and use the APIs as described below.